Confederation of Indian Industry

 The Confederation of Indian Industry (CII) is a non-governmental business and industry organisation and advocacy group headquartered in New Delhi, India, founded in 1895.

-CII is a membership-based organisation.
-CII has 70 offices in India, including 12 centres of excellence and regional, state and zonal offices.
+CII is a membership-based organisation with over 9,700 direct members and 3,65,000 indirect members from 318 national and regional industry bodies.

+Originally established in 1895 as the Engineering and Iron Trades Association (EITA), the organisation underwent several transformations before becoming CII in 1991.
+It played a significant role in India's economic liberalisation reforms of 1991 and was appointed as the B20 India Secretariat during India's G20 Presidency in 2023.

+CII has 70 offices across India, including 12 Centres of Excellence in areas such as quality, sustainability, and manufacturing.
+Internationally, it operates 9 overseas offices and engages with governments, industry associations, and multilateral institutions worldwide.
+The organisation also runs social initiatives including Young Indians, Indian Women Network, and the India@100 Foundation.

 CII was appointed as the B20 India Secretariat by the Government of India to lead the B20 India process during India's G20 Presidency in 2023.

 History

 Prime minister Shri Narendra Modi addressing the inaugural session of the virtual CII Annual Session 2020 with the theme 'Getting Growth Back' on 2 June 2020.